pygame/pygame/docs/reST/ref/color.rst

    optional.

-   Color objects support equality comparison with other color objects and 3 or 4 element tuples of integers (New in 1.9.0).
+   Color objects support equality comparison with other color objects and 3 or 4 element tuples of integers.
 There was a bug in pygame 1.8.1 where the default alpha was 0, not 255 like previously.

    Color objects export the C level array interface.
 The interface exports a